unmannedlab/Colosseum/docs/use_precompiled.md

 ## Don't Have Good GPU?

-The AirSim binaries, like CityEnviron, requires a beefy GPU to run smoothly.
+The Colosseum binaries, like CityEnviron, requires a beefy GPU to run smoothly.
 You can run them in low resolution mode by editing the `run.bat` file (if it doesn't exist, create it with the following content) on Windows like this:

 ```batch
 start CityEnviron -ResX=640 -ResY=480 -windowed